abey79/vpype/docs/install.rst

 .. note::

-  The recommended Python version is 3.12.1 or later. *vpype* is also compatible with Python 3.10 and 3.11.
+  The recommended Python version is 3.13. *vpype* is also compatible with Python 3.11 and 3.12.

 .. warning::